Investing and financial advice

 ASIC regulates Australian companies, financial markets, financial services organisations and professionals who deal and advise in investments.

 As the financial services regulator, we license and monitor financial services businesses to ensure that they operate efficiently, honestly and fairly.
-These businesses typically deal in superannuation, managed funds, shares and company securities, derivatives and insurance.
+These businesses typically deal in superannuation, managed investment schemes, shares and company securities, derivatives and insurance.

 As the markets regulator, we assess how effectively authorised financial markets are complying with their legal obligations to operate fair, orderly and transparent markets.
 We also supervise trading on Australia’s domestic licensed equity, derivatives and futures markets.

-ASIC regulates investment providers, advisers and products, and through our MoneySmart website, provides guidance how to choose a financial adviser and what services a financial adviser should be offering.
+ASIC regulates investment providers, advisers and products, and through our Moneysmart website, provides guidance on choosing a financial adviser and what to expect when you work with a financial adviser.

 You can also search the financial advisers register to find out where an adviser has worked, their qualifications, training, memberships of professional bodies and what products they can advise on.

 Any company that provides investments must hold an Australian financial services (AFS) licence.
 This licence controls the kinds of investments and credit products they can offer and whether they can operate legally in Australia.
 ASIC issues AFS licences, after assessing each application, and may cancel an AFS licence if the licence-holder fails to meet prescribed standards.
 Check ASIC Connect’s Professional Registers to find out if the company holds an AFS licence.

 Warnings and investment scams

 You can also check our list of companies you should not deal with that have contacted Australians with unsolicited offers of unlicensed investments.
 If a company contacts you from this list, do not deal with them.

 ASIC also issues warnings to the public about websites or investment products that make false, misleading or deceptive statements about financial services.
 These warnings are issued after ASIC receives complaints from investors.